PrasanthHari207/Phonepe-data-visualization/README.md

 ## Introduction to project

-* PhonePe is one of India's leading digital payment platforms.
+PhonePe is one of India's leading digital payment platforms.
 Launched in December 2015, it is a subsidiary of Flipkart, which is owned by Walmart.
 PhonePe offers a range of financial services and products, including UPI-based money transfers, recharges, bill payments, and investments.
 The platform has become popular for its user-friendly interface and wide acceptance across various merchants and service providers.

-** Key Features and Services
+Key Features and Services:

-UPI Payments: PhonePe leverages the Unified Payments Interface (UPI) system, enabling users to make instant bank transfers using their mobile numbers or virtual payment addresses (VPAs).
+* UPI Payments: PhonePe leverages the Unified Payments Interface (UPI) system, enabling users to make instant bank transfers using their mobile numbers or virtual payment addresses (VPAs).

-Mobile Recharges and Bill Payments: Users can easily recharge their mobile phones, pay utility bills, and manage other recurring payments through the app.
+* Mobile Recharges and Bill Payments: Users can easily recharge their mobile phones, pay utility bills, and manage other recurring payments through the app.

-Merchant Transactions: PhonePe is widely accepted across numerous offline and online merchants, allowing users to pay for goods and services using the app.
+* Merchant Transactions: PhonePe is widely accepted across numerous offline and online merchants, allowing users to pay for goods and services using the app.

-Financial Products: The app also offers mutual funds, gold investments, insurance products, and more, making it a comprehensive financial services platform.
+* Financial Products: The app also offers mutual funds, gold investments, insurance products, and more, making it a comprehensive financial services platform.

-PhonePe Switch: This feature integrates various third-party apps within PhonePe, allowing users to access multiple services like food delivery, grocery shopping, and travel bookings from within the app.
+* PhonePe Switch: This feature integrates various third-party apps within PhonePe, allowing users to access multiple services like food delivery, grocery shopping, and travel bookings from within the app.